-15. PENSION PLAN
+14. PENSION PLAN

 The Corporation makes contributions to the Healthcare of Ontario Pension Plan (HOOPP), which is a multi-employer plan on behalf of substantially all of its staff.
 The plan is a defined benefit plan which specifies the amount of the retirement benefit to be received by the employees based on length of service and rates of pay.
 Employees and employers contribute jointly to the plan.
-The actuarial valuation of the HOOPP at December 31, 2019 indicated a surplus of \$20,555,000,000 (2018 - \$13,891,000,000) in the plan.
+The actuarial valuation of the HOOPP at December 31, 2020 indicated a surplus of \$24,131,000,000 (2020 - \$20,555,000,000) in the plan.

-The amount contributed to HOOPP for 2020 was \$408,266 (2019 - \$363,658) for current service and is included as an expenditure on the "Statement of Revenue, Expenses and Change in Net Assets".
+The amount contributed to HOOPP for 2021 was \$355,658 (2020 - \$408,266) for current service and is included as an expenditure on the "Statement of Revenue, Expenses and Change in Net Assets".

-16. UNCERTAINTY DUE TO THE ECONOMIC CONSEQUENCES OF THE CORONAVIRUS DISEASE (COVID-19) OUTBREAK
+15. UNCERTAINTY DUE TO THE ECONOMIC CONSEQUENCES OF THE CORONAVIRUS DISEASE (COVID-19) OUTBREAK

-In mid-March of 2020, subsequent to the Corporation's year-end, the province of Ontario declared a state of emergency in response to the public health concerns originating from the spread of the coronavirus disease.
+In mid-March of 2020, the province of Ontario declared a state of emergency in response to the public health concerns originating from the spread of the coronavirus disease.

-In mid-March of 2020, the Corporation's operations were scaled back in response to the quarantine measures implemented by the provincial government to stop the spread of the virus.
+In mid-March of 2020, the Corporation's substantial operations continued with some marginal reduction in programs.

-A high degree of uncertainty persists surrounding the full economic impact of the situation.
+A degree of uncertainty persists surrounding the full economic impact of the situation.
 The unpredictable nature of the spread of the disease makes it difficult to determine the length of time that the Corporation's operations will be impacted.
 Consequently, at the time of issuance of these financial statements, the effect that the abrupt decline in economic activity will have on the Corporation's operations, assets, liabilities, revenues and expenses are not yet known.